 Social Studies, History: Social Studies appear everywhere in the AgMag.
 See Agriculture in a Hungry World and More Mouths to Feed, page 6 and the history information on page 7.
-In the Teacher Guide, see pages 3, 4 and 5.
+In the Teacher Guide, see pages 3 and 5.

-Creative Writing: Examples: Stories from the points of view of plants or animals that depend on humans; predictions for the tuture of agriculture; letters to children in other countries, with descriptions about life here and questions about life there.
+Creative Writing: Examples: Stories from the points of view of plants or animals that depend on humans; predictions for the future of agriculture; letters to children in other countries, with descriptions about life here and questions about life there.

-Geography, Map Skills: See page 8.
+Geography, Map Skills: See AgMag page 8 and Teacher Guide page 5.